KayTsao/hairstyleMatching/intro.md

-Since the beginning of this year, I’ve been working on a project that create 3D avatar from single photo (Shown in Fiureg.1).
+Create 3D avatar from single photo (Shown in Fiureg.1).
 My major concern was on the hair part since it’s not well solved in most of the state-of-the-art applications.
 The 3D face mesh was generated from 3D morphable face model.

 ---